jeff4/bionotes.github.io/ochem.md

 * 4/24-5 Problem 6-26d.
 Product I result of basic hydride shift.
 Product II breaks cyclohexane to form 7-member cycloheptane.
 A new carbon-carbon bond somewhat like a methyl shift.
 * 4/26 Comparison of S<sub>N</sub>1 and S<sub>N</sub>2
 * 4/27 Problem 6-27 to predict whether S<sub>N</sub>1 and S<sub>N</sub>2 mechanisms predominate in given reactions
+* 4/28 completed problem 6-27 and began problem 6-29